criminalking/criminalking.github.io/project.md

 `7/2016 - 9/2016` <br>
 `Advised by Yuhao Lu, Turing Robot`

+System: Ubuntu 16.04 <br>
+Programming Language: c++/Python

-Developed a pose estimation system with binocular camera in ROS platform and make robot to perform simulations of human movement in real-time.
+Developed a pose estimation system with binocular camera in ROS platform and make robot to perform simulations of human movement in real-time. <br>
-Proposed an algorithm to locate people, match ICP, extract skeleton and compute similarity.
+Proposed an algorithm to locate people, match ICP, extract skeleton and compute similarity. <br>
 Implemented a 3D body model composed of 10 main body parts to improve results.

 This system ran at ~5-10 frames per second—the rate of a standard PC—and thus satisfied the requirements of the industry.